Timpanogos: European and American contacts

 The first known Europeans to enter this area were a Spanish expedition of Franciscan missionaries led by Father Silvestre Vélez de Escalante.
 The Dominguez–Escalante Expedition of 1776 was trying to find a land route from Santa Fe, New Mexico to Monterey, California.
 Two or three Timpanogos from the Utah Valley were guides for the party.
 On September 23, 1776, they traveled down Spanish Fork Canyon and entered the Utah Valley.
 Escalante documented the expedition in his journal, describing the people who lived around Utah Lake:

-Round about it are these Indians, who live on the abundant fish of the lake, for which reason the Yutas Sabuaganas call them Come Pescados [FishEaters].
+Round about it are these Indians, who live on the abundant fish of the lake, for which reason the Yutas Sabuaganas call them Come Pescados [Fish Eaters].
 Besides this, they gather in the plain grass seeds from which they make atole, which they supplement by hunting hares, rabbits, and fowl of which there is great abundance here.

 The explorers named many geographic features in central Utah for the Timpanog tribe, who were then led by Turunianchi.
 The next recorded European visitor was Étienne Provost, a French-Canadian trapper who visited the Timpanog in October 1824; the city of Provo and the Provo River are named after him.
 In 1826, American mountain man Jedediah Smith visited a camp along the Spanish Fork (river) with 35 lodges and about 175 people.